lark-parser/lark/docs/visitors.rst

 Transformers & Visitors provide a convenient interface to process the parse-trees that Lark returns.

-They are used by inheriting from the correct class (visitor or transformer), and implementing methods corresponding to the rule you wish to process.
+They are used by inheriting from one of the classes described here, and implementing methods corresponding to the rule you wish to process.
 Each method accepts the children as an argument.
 That can be modified using the ``v_args`` decorator, which allows one to inline the arguments (akin to ``*args``),